Canterbury (National Provincial Championship)

 Canterbury are a New Zealand professional rugby union team based in Canterbury, New Zealand.
 The union was originally established in 1879, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
-They play their home games at Orangetheory Stadium in Christchurch in the Canterbury region.
+They play their home games at Apollo Projects Stadium in Christchurch in the Canterbury region.
 The team is affiliated with the Crusaders Super Rugby franchise.
 Their home playing colours are black and red.

 Current squad

-The Canterbury squad for the 2022 Bunnings NPC is:
+The Canterbury squad for the 2025 Bunnings NPC is:

 Honours

-Canterbury have been overall Champions on 14 occasions.
-Their first title was in 1977 and their most recent title was in 2017.
+Canterbury have been overall Champions on 15 occasions.
+Their first title was in 1977 and their most recent title was in 2025.
 Their full list of honours include: